Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game1_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong enough to guide players toward the correct answer, while the fake clues effectively misdirect.
-The misinformed clues offer a moderate level of ambiguity, making the game challenging but not impossible.
+**Reasoning:** The informed clues are very strong, making the correct answer clear if one focuses on them.
+However, the misinformed clues, while not perfectly ambiguous, do add a layer of potential confusion, and the fake clues are strong misdirectors.
+This combination creates a moderate difficulty level.

 ---